The Future of Cybersecurity: How AI is Reshaping Threat Landscapes

 STAGE 3 — Exploit Development and Vulnerability Research

-Claude did far more than scan it identified vulnerabilities, developed exploits, and validated them.
+Claude did far more than scan; it identified vulnerabilities, developed exploits, and validated them.

 Anthropic writes: